_disable_streams_pool_auto_tuning

 If no apply user is specified for an apply process, then

-privilege on any PL/SQL function owned by another user that is specified in a custom rule-based transformation for a rule used by a Streams capture process, propagation, apply process, or messaging client.
+EXECUTEprivilege on any PL/SQL procedure owned by another user that is executed by a Streams apply process.
+These procedures can be used in apply handlers or error handlers.
+If an apply user is specified, then the apply user must have these privileges.EXECUTEprivilege on any PL/SQL function owned by another user that is specified in a custom rule-based transformation for a rule used by a Streams capture process, propagation, apply process, or messaging client.
 For a capture process, if a capture user is specified, then the capture user must have these privileges.
 For an apply process, if an apply user is specified, then the apply user must have these privileges.Privileges to alter database objects where appropriate.
 For example, if the Streams administrator must create a supplemental log group for a table in another schema, then the Streams administrator must have the necessary privileges to alter the table.

 If the Streams administrator does not own the queue used by a Streams capture process, propagation, apply process, or messaging client, and is not specified as the queue user for the queue when the queue is created, then the Streams administrator must be configured as a secure queue user of the queue if you want the Streams administrator to be able to enqueue messages into or dequeue messages from the queue.
 The Streams administrator might also need

-privileges on the queue, or both.
-See 'Enabling a User to Perform Operations on a Secure Queue' for instructions.EXECUTE
+ENQUEUEorDEQUEUEprivileges on the queue, or both.
+See 'Enabling a User to Perform Operations on a Secure Queue' for instructions.EXECUTEprivilege on any object types that the Streams administrator might need to access.

 Repeat all of the previous steps at each database in the environment that will use Streams.